Rivalry renewed: Red Sox stop slide in Bronx, beat Yanks 5-2

-NEW YORK (AP) — Rafael Devers hit a three-run homer in the first inning off Michael King, Marwin González added a two-run double and the Boston Red Sox beat the New York Yankees 5-2 Friday night in the first of the rivals’ 19 meetings this season.
+”We haven’t had that much success since 2019 against this club here,” Devers said though a translator, ”so it’s extremely important to be able to get these wins.”

+Marwin Gonzalez added a two-run double in the sixth off Lucas Luetge.
+Both big hits were with two outs.

-Former Yankee Nathan Eovaldi (7-2) won his third straight start, taking a shutout in the sixth before tiring, and the Red Sox stopped their 11-game losing streak in the Bronx with their first win at Yankee Stadium since June 2, 2019.
+Former Yankee Nathan Eovaldi (7-2) won his third straight start, taking a shutout in the sixth before tiring, and allowing two runs – one earned – and eight hits in six innings.
+Boston won at Yankee Stadium for the first time since June 2, 2019.

+”With our struggles that we had last year, it’s kind of not a surprise to me now,” Eovaldi said. ”But it’s a new year.
+We come in, we’ve got a chip on our shoulders.”

+New York lost for the eighth time in 11 games.
+This one took 2 hours, 49 minutes, not the typical 4-hour Yankees-Red Sox battle.

 After going their first 57 games without facing the Red Sox, the Yankees started a stretch of 14 games against Boston in their next 43.
 New York and Boston had not met for the first time this late in a full season since 1996, when their first game was July 1.

-Gary Sánchez was jeered for a four-strikeout night that dropped his batting average to .198.
-He contributed to an 0 for 15 by the bottom four in New York’s batting order that included Rougned Odor (.182), Clint Frazier (.179) and Brett Gardner (.192).
+Sanchez, whose batting average dropped to .198, contributed to an 0 for 15 by the bottom four in New York’s batting order that included Rougned Odor (.182), Clint Frazier (.179) and Brett Gardner (.192).

-Yankees hitters struck out 15 times, their sixth time over eight games in double digits and 29th time this season.
-Even the public-address system gave up early, starting Frank Sinatra’s rendition of “New York, New York” prematurely when Sánchez fouled off a 1-2 pitch with two outs in the ninth.
-Sánchez fouled three more pitches, then struck out.
+Yankees hitters had double-digits strikeouts for the sixth time in eight games and 29th time this season.
+Eight of New York’s last nine outs were whiffs.

 Xander Bogaerts scored twice for second-place Boston and had four hits in five at-bats after an 0-for-24 slide.

-Eovaldi allowed two runs — one earned — and eight hits in six innings.

-Hirokazu Sawamura struck out five around a walk over two innings, and Matt Barnes finished for his 13th in 14 chances.
+Hirokazu Sawamura struck out five around a walk over two innings, and Barnes struck out the side for his 13th in 14 chances.

 K CORNER